elixir-lang/ex_doc/README.md

   * Automatically generates HTML and EPUB documents from your API documentation
   * Responsive design with built-in layout for phones and tablets
-  * Support for custom pages, guides, and livebooks (in addition to the API reference)
+  * Support for custom pages, guides, livebooks, and cheatsheets
   * Support for custom grouping of modules, functions, and pages in the sidebar
   * Generates HTML documentation accessible online and offline
   * Customizable logo on the generated documentation